edjames/ticketmeister/README.md

 ### General flow

-Typically you will create a Sifter issue first, and then once that iss becomes an item of work (development / bug) you will create the Pivotal Tracker ticket.
+Typically you will create a Sifter issue first, and then once that issue becomes an item of work (development / bug) you will create the Pivotal Tracker ticket.
 The Ticketmesiter will automate the manual step of creating the Pivotal Tracker ticket for you.

 ### Usage